 Overall, many pupils make sound progress in developing their Welsh skills.
 In the foundation phase, many use familiar phrases competently and respond to instructions from teachers and staff appropriately.
-Across the school, most pupils enjoy developing a growing competence in using the language in a variety of situations in class.
-Generally, pupils read simple Welsh texts with a developing fluency, but often struggle to understand what they have read.
-Overall, by the end of keystage 2, pupils use familiar Welsh vocabulary competently in a basic range of sentence patterns that they practise regularly.
-A minority of pupils engage in simple conversations confidently.
+Generally, pupils read simple Welsh texts with appropriate fluency, but they often struggle to understand what they have read.
+Overall, by the end of key stage 2, pupils use familiar Welsh vocabulary suitably for a basic range of sentence patterns that they practise regularly.